I've never really loved this holiday......

 This menu has it all — flavor, simple food, high quality ingredients and sparkle……because life always needs a little extra sparkle, right?

-Speaking of which…….don’t forget to light a few candles, pop open your favorite beverage (I’ve got a bottle of Pinot I can’t wait to open on Sunday!) and put on your favorite playlist.
+Speaking of which…….don’t forget to light a few candles, pop open your favorite beverage (I’ve got a bottle of Pinot I can’t wait to open!) and put on your favorite playlist.

 No matter HOW you spend Valentine’s Day…..with your girlfriends, significant other, spouse, or solo…..I hope your day (and night!) is filled with loads of love!